variantstudios/compasshighschool.org/pages/academics/index.md

 * No grades does NOT mean low expectations.&nbsp; We know that students rise to the expectations we place on them.&nbsp; And at Compass, our expectations for student behavior and performance are high.
 * No letter grades fosters intrinsic motivation, which fosters a deeper meaning from education.
-* Students work will be translated to letter grades in a transcript upon graduation for college admissions.
+* Students work will be translated to letter grades in a transcript upon graduation for college admissions.<br>&nbsp;

 ### Community Involvement